Social Icons

 Narrated by Basil Rathbone, Bing Crosby and Sterling Holloway

 The Adventures of Ichabod and Mr. Toad is a 1949 animated feature produced by Walt Disney himself.
-It comprises of two segments, one of which is based on Kenneth Grahame's 1908 children's book The Wind in the Willows and the other story is based on The Legend of Sleepy Hollow which is a short story by Washington Irving contained in his collection, The Sketch Book of Geoffrey Crayon, Gent.
+It consists of two segments: one based on Kenneth Grahame's 1908 children's book The Wind in the Willows, and the other based on The Legend of Sleepy Hollow, a short story by Washington Irving from his collection The Sketch Book of Geoffrey Crayon, Gent.

 The Adventures of Ichabod and Mr. Toad is the 11th animated feature in the Walt Disney Animated Classics series.
-Disney had shifted from making full length animations and started making short package movies due to the involvement of America in the ongoing World War II at the time.
-War saw some of his (Walt Disney) animators being drafted to it and due to the heavy cost of making full length features on a single story, package shorts were released during the period and a total of six were done, and there were Saludos Amigos, The Three Caballeros, Make Mine Music, Fun and Fancy Free, Melody Time and this movie The Adventures of Ichabod and Mr. Toadis the last.
+At the time, Disney had shifted from making full-length animations to producing short package films due to America's involvement in World War II.
+The war led to some of Disney's animators being drafted, and the high cost of creating full-length features made package films a more practical option.
+A total of six package films were released during this period: Saludos Amigos, The Three Caballeros, Make Mine Music, Fun and Fancy Free, Melody Time, and finally, The Adventures of Ichabod and Mr. Toad.

-Ironically both stories, The Wind in the Willows and The Legend of Sleepy Hollow were initially planed to be full length animations, the work on The Wind in the Willows started in 1941 but was halted during the war and done as a short but kept awaiting a suitable pairing.
-The production of The Legend of Sleepy Hollow was done in 1946, but when they noticed how short the movie will be, Disney then decided to pair it up with The Wind of Willows and released together under the name The Adventures of Ichabod and Mr. Toad.
+Interestingly, both The Wind in the Willows and The Legend of Sleepy Hollow were initially planned as full-length animations.
+Work on The Wind in the Willows began in 1941 but was halted during the war and later reworked into a short film, though it waited for a suitable pairing.
+Production on The Legend of Sleepy Hollow began in 1946, but when Disney realized how short the film would be, they decided to pair it with The Wind in the Willows and release them together under the title The Adventures of Ichabod and Mr. Toad.

 0 comments: